Ansuel/tch-nginx-gui/.github/ISSUE_TEMPLATE/bug.md

 Device Model/Firmware:
 GUI Version:

-Please go to Cards >> Mod GUI >> Debug Report and press the Generate button.
+Please go to Cards >> GUI Settings >> Debug Report and press the Generate button.
 Attach the debug file here:

 Description of problem, HOW TO REPRODUCE, Media/Photos: